LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/ResearchSoftwareEngineeringSyllabus.md

 - List comprehensions
 - Functions in Python
 - Modules in Python
-- An introduciton to classes
+- An introduction to classes

 #### Research Data in Python
 - Working with files on the disk